stelzinga/MF/MGT_80.Tools.md

 @@@
 ________________________________________
 ## Whiteboard Session (Framework)
 A Whiteboard session a.k.a.
 WBS is a form of presenting in a more informal manner.
-The  idea is that someone knowledgeable about some topic presents it to a small audience e.g. a Group and that without any specific preparation i.e. no presentation material to prepare.
+The  idea is that someone knowledgeable about some topic presents it to a small audience e.g. a Group and that, *this is important*, without any specific preparation i.e., no presentation material.
 To the presenter this means the time spent is limited to the time of the WBS.
+For the audience, it means they can focus on things they are more interested in than what a presentation would somwehat force them to pay attention to.

-Managers can use WSB to achieve threethings:
+Managers can use WBS to achieve three things:
 - Share knowledge within or across Groups
-- Make knowledge sharing a standard feature of the Modus Operandi of a Group
+- Make knowledge sharing a standard feature of the Operating Model of a Group
 - Show to the Group that the Manager him/herself is not knowledgeable

 Particularly the last part is powerful: often Staff dare not ask questions at risk of being seen incompetent.
-If the Manager asks any question, 'smart' and 'dumb' Staff in the Group wil be more likely to also ask questions, which has a knock on effect that everyone in the Group becomes more Knowledgeable.
+If the Manager asks any question, both 'smart' and 'dumb' Staff in the Group wil be more likely to also ask questions, which has a knock-on effect that everyone in the Group becomes more knowledgeable.

-If done well, Staff within a Group will look forward to the WBS, and as such they constitute a form of team building.
+If done well, Staff within a Group will look forward to the WBS, and as such they constitute a form of team building at the same time.

  ## Hints at running WBS:
-- Always ask someone very knowledgeable including whitn Suppliers to present a topic that person would be *very* comfortable with presenting out of the blue.
+- Always ask someone very knowledgeable including with Suppliers to present a topic that person would be *very* comfortable presenting out of the blue.
 - Do them on Friday afternoon, near the end of the day: this pulls people out of the grind and because it is Friday end of the day, there should be no need to go back
-- As a Manager ask questions and positively reinforce questions asked by others in the Group
+- As a Manager ask questions and positively reinforce questions asked by others in the Group.
 ________________________________________
 ## Braintrust
 Braintrusts are groups of people with a shared agenda who offer candid feedback to their peers.
 See also the Fearless Organisation.